whitschroder/remote-sensing/_sources/bands.md

 (QGIS: Rgb composite) to create a new multiband raster.
 Keep track of the order each raster is listed, which will determine the order that the bands are displayed in the Symbology window.

+## Vegetation indices (NDVI)
+   1. The Normalized Difference Vegetation Index (NDVI) transforms multiband data into a single raster that represents no vegetation (-1) to high vegetation (1).
+   2. Select the .txt file of combined bands in the Contents, go to Imagery, click the Indices dropdown, and select NDVI.
+   3. Alternatively, in ArcGIS Pro or QGIS, go to Raster Calculator and use the formula

+NDVI = (NIR Band 5 – R Band 4) / (NIR Band 5 + R Band 4)

 ## Image Sharpening